1961 NFL Championship Game: Players' shares

 With 40,000 tickets sold at $10 each and $615,000 in TV revenue, this game was the first NFL Championship to generate $1 million in revenue.
 Each player on the winning Packers team received $5,195, while Giants players made $3,340 each.

 Vince Lombardi

 This was the fifth shutout in NFL Championship game history and coach Lombardi's first of five championships in seven years.
 Lombardi used a strategy in this game that was common in all the Packers championships.
 A strategy of fundamentally sound football (the Packers had no turnovers and only 16 yards in penalties) and to beat the opposition at their strength, in this case running the ball at the Giants linemen Andy Robustelli and Rosey Grier.
 This strategy allowed the Packers to control the game, running 63 offensive plays to only 43 for the Giants.
-In 1959.
-Lombardi had taken over a Green Bay franchise that was the worst team in the league in 1958, and in three years turned them into NFL Champions.
+In 1959, Lombardi (who formerly happened to be the offensive coordinator for the New York Giants) had taken over a Green Bay franchise that was the worst team in the league in 1958, and in three years turned them into NFL Champions.